 3½ kilometres to the east is the small port of Vathy.
 Vathy has some half-dozen well liked waterfront restaurants, popular with Lefkadians who pop over on Sundays for a leisurely fish lunch!
 The attractive village of Katomeri is a kilometre inland.
 Some pretty pebble beaches can be found within a 10-15 minute walk, and others may be reached by water-taxi.

 The ports and villages are all linked by a circular road which runs above the sea and then winds its way inland through an idyllic country landscape.
-A network of footpaths and goat tracks makes walking through the gentle rolling countryside a popular activity – you could, for example, complete the round of ports and villages.
-Serious walkers will enjoy the trail south along Meganissi’s spine.
+Walking through the gentle rolling countryside is a popular activity – you could, for example, complete the round of ports and villages.

 In keeping with Meganissi’s unspoiled nature, beaches are generally uncommercial, pristine and uncrowded.
 Most are of white-pebble, backed by pine and cypress.
 Ai Yiannis, also linked by country road from Spartohori, is the best known in the west and has a taverna – views to Lefkas are exquisite.
 On the east coast, 1.7kms from Vathi brings you to beautiful Fanari.